Alf Larsen: Personal life

 In 1922, Larsen married Astrid Blicher-Hansen (1873–1954).
 Alf Larsen died during 1967 and was buried in the churchyard at Tjøme Church.
 In the center of Tjøme is the Alf-Larsen monument by sculptor Finn Henrik Bodvin (1928 2002).
 It was unveiled on 21 July 1985 on the occasion of his 100th birthday.

 Subsequent evaluations

-In 2009 Larsen was declared to be an anti-Semite by historian Jan Erik Ebbestad Hansen, who in archives found a pamphlet named Jødeproblemet (The Jew Problem).
+In 2009 Larsen was declared to be an antisemite by historian Jan Erik Ebbestad Hansen, who in archives found a pamphlet named Jødeproblemet ("The Jew Problem").
 Historian Hans Fredrik Dahl referred to Larsen as "the worst Jew-hater of Norwegian twentieth-century literature".

-However, Larsen's post-war openly expressed antipathy towards the Jews may not represent the complete truth on this sensitive matter, as one of his favourite authors is known to have been the Jewish born catholic philosopher Max Picard.
+However, Larsen's post-war openly expressed antipathy towards the Jews may not represent the complete truth on this sensitive matter, as one of his favourite authors is known to have been the Jewish-born Catholic philosopher Max Picard.
 Larsen had also several times rejected the racial theories of the Nazis in Janus. (see JANUS - et tidsskrift og en tid, by Terje Gerotti Simonsen).
-It seems, that Larsen's views after World War II for some reason - some say because the absence of his late wife's mellowing influence - happened to become increasingly cliche-filled and eventually right out anti-semitic.
+It seems, that Larsen's views after World War II for some reason - some say because the absence of his late wife's mellowing influence—happened to become increasingly cliche-filled and eventually right out antisemitic.